MBA Program Ranks Third in the World for New Alumni “Salary Uplift”

 “If I was going to take two years off from work, I wanted to come out with impressive job opportunities,” said Hoffman, who earned her UConn MBA in 2014 and is now a senior vice president at Bank of America Merrill Lynch.

-“It ultimately came down to UConn or Notre Dame.
+“It ultimately came down to UConn or one other highly-ranked, private institution.
 I found that UConn graduates were getting a great education and being hired by the same companies as the alumni from other MBA programs,” she said.
 “But UConn’s tuition was a fraction of the cost of the others.”

 UConn MBA Grads See Salaries Spike